The Wild Road to Abra Huayraccasa

-The road is winding, in some places only wide enough for one vehicle, and in many places bordered by a drop of hundreds of meters (many hundreds of feet) unprotected by guardrails.
-The temperature falls down to minus 30 degrees centigrade during winter.
+The road to the summit is 63.2km (39.27 miles) long running west-east from 28D road to Lircay, capital of the province Angaraes.
+To drive the road without stopping will take most people between 3 and 4 hours.
+Located near Abra Chonta, a pass at 4.875m (15,994ft) above the sea level, the temperature falls down to minus 30 degrees centigrade during winter.
 The views of the surrounding mountainous terrain are amazing.
 The road, which is mainly dirt surface, has also been classified as one of the world’s most dangerous roads and must therefore not be attempted by any but the most experienced of drivers, as it is full of deep potholes, dizzying hairpin bends and surrounded by continuous sheer drops.